lsdengo/cpp_college_project/README.md

 # 📚 BookVault - Library Management Console Application

-## Описание
+## Description
-BookVault е конзолно приложение за управление на библиотека, написано на C++ с модулна структура (header + cpp файлове). Приложението позволява CRUD операции върху книги и съхранение на данните във файл (`library.txt`). Целта е да демонстрира умения за работа със структури, вектори, файлове и базови алгоритми, както и организация на код в отделни модули.
+BookVault is a console-based library management application written in C++ with a modular structure (header + cpp files).
+It provides full CRUD operations for books and stores data in a text file (`library.txt`).
+The goal of the project is to demonstrate skills in working with structures, vectors, file handling, basic algorithms, and organizing code into separate modules.

 ---

-## ⚙️ Функционалности
+## ⚙️ Features
-- **Покажи всички книги** – визуализира списъка с книги в библиотеката.
-- **Добави книга** – въвеждане на нова книга с ID, заглавие, автор, година, жанр и ISBN.
+- **View all books** – display a list of all books in the library.
+- **Add a book** – enter a new book with ID, title, author, year, genre, and ISBN.
+- **Search a book** – search by ID or title.
+- **Update a book** – edit an existing book (with the option to leave some fields unchanged).
-- **Търси книга** – по ID или заглавие.
+- **Delete a book** – remove a book by ID with confirmation.
-- **Обнови книга** – редактиране на вече въведена книга (с възможност да оставиш някои полета непроменени).
-- **Изтрий книга** – изтриване на книга по ID с потвърждение.
-- **Съхранение във файл** – автоматично записване и четене на библиотеката от `library.txt`.
+- **File persistence** – automatically read and write library data from `library.txt`.
-- **Модулен код** – CRUD функции са отделени в `library.cpp` и декларирани в `library.h`.
+- **Modular code** – CRUD functions implemented in `library.cpp` and declared in `library.h`.

 ---

-## 🛠️ Технологии
+## 🛠️ Technologies
-- **Език:** C++17
+- **Language:** C++17
-- **Структури от данни:** `struct book`, `std::vector<book>`
+- **Data structures:** `struct book`, `std::vector<book>`
-- **Файлова работа:** четене и запис във текстов файл
-- **Интерфейс:** конзолен, с меню и избор на действия
+- **File handling:** read/write from a text file
+- **Interface:** console-based menu system

 ---

-## 📁 Структура на проекта
+## 📁 Project Structure
 BookVault/<br>
-├── main.cpp # Главен файл с менюто и цикъла на приложението<br>
+├── main.cpp # main.cpp # Main file with the menu and program loop<br>
-├── library.h # Хедър файл с декларации на CRUD функциите и структурата<br>
+├── library.h # Header file with CRUD declarations and book struct<br>
-├── library.cpp # Имплементация на всички CRUD функции и работа с файла<br>
+├── library.cpp # Implementation of CRUD functions and file handling<br>
-├── library.txt # Файл за съхранение на книгите<br>
+├── library.txt # Data file for storing books<br>
-└── Makefile # Makefile за компилация
+└── Makefile # Build configuration

 ---

-## 🚀 Как да стартираш
+## 🚀 How to Run
-1. Компилирай с Makefile:
+1. Compile with Makefile:
 make
-3. Стартирай програмата:
+3. Run the program:
 ./BookVault
-3. Следвай менюто, за да управляваш библиотеката.
+3. Follow the menu to manage the library.

 ---

-## 💡 Идеи за разширение
+## 💡 Possible improvements
-- Добавяне на търсене по автор или жанр
-- Сортиране на книги по заглавие, автор или година
-- Въвеждане на графичен интерфейс (например с Qt или SFML)
+- Introduce a graphical interface (e.g., Qt or SFML)
-- Интеграция с база данни вместо текстов файл
+- Replace text file storage with a database